craftcms/shopify/README.md

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later.
+The Shopify plugin requires Craft CMS 4.0.0 or later.

 ## Installation